2003 Australian Grand Prix: Background

+The Albert Park Circuit (pictured in 2018), where the Grand Prix was held.

 The 2003 Australian Grand Prix took place at the 5.303 km (3.295 mi) Albert Park Circuit in Albert Park, Melbourne, Victoria on 9 March 2003; it was the first round of sixteen in the 2003 Formula One World Championship and the eighth staging of the World Championship Australian Grand Prix at Albert Park.
 The Carrera Cup, the Cleanevent Nations Cup, the Formula Ford Track Attack, the REV GT Kart Challenge and V8 Supercars held support races during the weekend.
-The mesh barriers around the track were raised from 2.5 m to 4.75 m after marshal Graham Beveridge death's in an accident during the 2001 race.
+The track's mesh barriers were raised from 2.5 m to 4.75 m after marshal Graham Beveridge's death in an accident during the 2001 race.

 Out of the 10 teams and 20 drivers on the starting grid, four drivers made their debut.
 The 2002 CART FedEx Championship Series champion Cristiano da Matta joined the Toyota team alongside Olivier Panis.
 The two replaced Toyota's 2002 lineup of Allan McNish, who moved to Renault as third driver and Mika Salo, who left Formula One.
 At the Minardi team, 2001 International Formula 3000 champion Justin Wilson joined Jos Verstappen, who rejoined the series after a one-year absence.
 The third rookie driver in the 2003 driver lineup was Antônio Pizzonia, who joined Jaguar to partner former Minardi racer Mark Webber; both replaced Eddie Irvine and Pedro de la Rosa.
 The last rookie competitor was Formula Nippon driver Ralph Firman, who replaced Takuma Sato at Jordan.

 At the front of the field, many were tipping Ferrari driver and five-time world champion Michael Schumacher as the favourite to win the 2003 World Drivers' Championship.
 Bookmakers in Australia and the United Kingdom installed Michael Schumacher as the favourite to win the Australian Grand Prix for the fourth consecutive time.
 He said he was expecting other teams to perform better than the season before, "It will automatically become harder because other teams hadn't done a great job last year, and I am pretty sure they will do a much better job this year and therefore competition will become harder."
 Nigel Mansell, the world champion, said Schumacher's high level of talent combined with his strong desire to succeed, would make him quite difficult to beat.